diegopacheco/functional-society/README.md

 We only have 24 open places for this meetup, so who awnser the gist first will get the ticket. <br/>
 Plase if you awnser the gist goto the event. <br/>
-In order to register in this kick ass event awnser this gist https://gist.github.com/1487554 with your name + twitter/email. <br/>
+In order to register in this kick ass event awnser this gist. with your name + twitter/email. <br/>

-## PS

-IF you RE-tweet this and send for your functional friends we gonna provide free beer during the fishbowl and maybe free lunch.

 # Follow us in twitter